cklmercer/vue-events/README.md

         // Option #3
         this.$events.$emit('testEvent', this.eventData);
     }

 })
 ```

 _Note: `$events.fire` and `$events.emit` are aliases for `$events.$emit`._

 #### Listening for an event
-There are 3 ways to register an event listener using this plugin.
-They're each functionally equivalent.
+There are 3 methods that register event listeners.
+They're functionally identical and only differ in name.
 ```
 new Vue({
-    el: '#app',

     mounted() {
         // Option #1
         this.$events.listen('testEvent', eventData => console.log(eventData));